wmhilton/solidmecha.com/content/game/nullspace.md

 gamefile = "nullspace"
 +++

-Ships are indestrucible.
+Ships are indestructible.
 Ships move octilinearly then eliminate a square they could move to from their new location.
 The side that makes the last move wins.
 Click on your ship to move.